vyanphan/bomb_defusal/README.md

 	| Yellow | Y    |
 	| Black  | K    |
 	| White  | W    |
 - If the prompt asks `Serial#` simply enter it as shown on the bomb.
+- Type `reset` to clear `Serial#` if you entered it wrong by accident.
+- Example
+    ```
+    Simple Wires
+    > Color codes:  rwyr
+      Serial#:      d7089c2
+    2ND
+    ```

-### Wires (Simple)
+### Button
-- When the prompt appears, enter the color code of and the label on the button.
+- When the prompt appears, enter the color code of and the label on the button, with one space in between them.
-- The color codes are specified in the prompt and below.
+- Type `help` to see the color codes for the button.
+Enter the button label as-is.

     | Color  | Code |
     |--------|------|